awayawm/blog/README.md

 ##### Warning!
 Broken in a spectacular fashion, for now ...

-uses a system property called *blog-config* that points to a configuration file on the filesystem
+uses a system property called *blog-config* that points to a configuration file on the filesystem.  an example of the config can be found in src/main/webapp/blog.config and if one can't be found from the system property then it will be loaded.

 ### Sprint